 PMDD is in your genes

-Now a National Institutes of Health study reveals that the reason for the difference between PMS and PMDD comes down to genetics: Turns out, PMDD sufferers have an anomaly in their gene activity that triggers more sensitivity to estrogen and progesterone, which leads to more intense premenstrual symptoms.1
+Unfortunately, because the condition is not yet widely known, many with PMDD assume—or are told by others—that the pre-period problems they experience are all in their imagination or that they are exaggerating their symptoms.
+But, a study from the National Institutes of Health reveals the truth: PMDD sufferers have an anomaly in their gene activity that triggers more sensitivity to estrogen and progesterone, which leads to more intense premenstrual symptoms.1

-“This is a big moment for women’s health, because it establishes that women with PMDD have an intrinsic difference in their molecular apparatus for response to sex hormones—not just emotional behaviors they should be able to voluntarily control,” study co-author David Goldman, M.D. stated in a news release.
+“This is a big moment for women’s health, because it establishes that women with PMDD have an intrinsic difference in their molecular apparatus for response to sex hormones—not just emotional behaviors they should be able to voluntarily control,” study co-author David Goldman, M.D. stated in a news release.2

 Holistic approach: If you want to try a drug-free treatment first or you want to complement your pharmaceutical treatment with additional proven interventions, there are several avenues to explore…

-Nutritional therapy: A registered dietitian (R.D.) can suggest the kinds of foods and beverages that create more emotional balance, reduce pain and improve sleep.
-She or he may also recommend certain supplements, such as chromium, which balances blood sugar and was shown to improve PMDD symptoms in a 2013 study in the Journal of Dietary Supplements.
+Nutrition therapy: A registered dietitian can suggest the kinds of foods and beverages that create more emotional balance, reduce pain and improve sleep.
+She or he may also recommend certain supplements, such as chromium, which balances blood sugar and was shown to improve PMDD symptoms in a 2013 study in the Journal of Dietary Supplements.4

-Naturopathic treatment: A naturopathic doctor (N.D.) is medical practitioner who specializes in natural remedies (which is not the same as a naturopath who does not undergo the same medical training).
-An N.D. may not have the qualifications to administor or interpret all necessary test results, so seeing a medical doctor first is preferred.
+Naturopathic treatment: A naturopathic doctor (N.D.) is medical practitioner who specializes in natural remedies (which is not the same as a naturopath who does not undergo the same medical training).5 Your N.D. may not have the qualifications to administer or interpret all necessary test results, so seeing a medical doctor first is preferred.
 But, if you’re more comfortable with natural treatments, including supplements, acupuncture and other similar approaches, this would be a good fit for you.

-Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes stress creates in the brain.
-Try to find a stress-reducing practice you enjoy—be it yoga, meditation or t’ai chi—and do it regularly.
+Destressing: Stress has been shown again and again to exacerbate premenstrual symptoms of all intensities because of the cascade of changes that stress triggers in the brain.
+Try to find a stress-reducing practice you enjoy—be it yoga, meditation or tai chi—and do it regularly.

 I recommend trying all of these approaches to find the right treatment or combination of treatments that work for you.

-And, if you’re thinking of putting off getting diagnostic tests and investigating treatments because it’s too much of a hassle, consider this: A 2017 study found that women with PMDD who go untreated spend the equivalent of three years of their lives suffering with symptoms–and longer if they don’t give birth since it means going through even more monthly cycles.
+If you’re thinking of putting off getting diagnostic tests and investigating treatments because it’s too much of a hassle, consider this: A 2017 study found that patients with PMDD who go untreated spend the equivalent of three years of their lives suffering with symptoms.6

 Spread the word about PMDD

-Most girls and women are still unfamiliar with PMDD, which means those struggling with difficult symptoms may not realize they have a medical condition that can be helped with treatment.
+Most people are still unfamiliar with PMDD, which means those struggling with difficult symptoms may not realize they have a medical condition that can be helped with treatment.
 Or, worse, their symptoms are dismissed by family members, friends or co-workers who tell them to just get over it, which just adds to their suffering.

-If you recognize that a girl or woman you know has one or more of these symptoms, I encourage you to speak up and share this information about PMDD with her.
-This one revelation that someone’s emotional or physical pain is due to a medical condition with proven treatments can give her the hope she needs to get help.
+If you see that friends or family you know have one or more of these symptoms, I encourage you to speak up and share this information about PMDD with them.
+The revelation that someone’s emotional or physical pain is due to a legitimate medical condition with available treatments can give them the hope they need to get help.